AGV Manufacturer Checklist

 Heavy-duty AGVs for assembly operations are very different from AGVs managing order picking in a warehouse.
 The former are usually much smaller and do not include custom tooling.
 They also have a much lower capacity rating where a heavy-duty AGV system can carry loads upwards of 100,000 lbs.

 Safety: AGVs are automatic guided vehicles which operate on a pre-programmed route.
 The programming can be as simple or as complicated as a facility’s needs dictate.
 Due to their automated motion through a facility, AGVs require multiple safety features such as motion sensors, cameras, audible alarms, flashing lights and other essential safety features to ensure the safety of personnel and products.

-Custom Equipment: Custom tooling to carry specific product through the assembly line or MRO facility is an important feature that can be fabricated along with the AGV itself to ensure a product is securely fastened to the AGV body.
-Custom tooling can also include scissor lifts that operate to the pre-programmed route; lifting and lowering the product as it moves through the work cells.
-Rotators and tilters can also be added to the custom tooling for your AGV allowing technicians an ergonomic solution while performing their individual duties.
+Custom Equipment: Custom tooling to carry specific products through the assembly line or MRO facility is an important feature that can be fabricated along with the AGV itself to ensure a product is securely fastened to the AGV body.
+Custom tooling can also include scissor lifts that operate to the pre-programmed route, lifting and lowering the product as it moves through the work cells.
+Rotators and tilters can also be added to the custom tooling for your AGV, allowing technicians an ergonomic solution while performing their individual duties.

-Training: When you’re AGV equipment has been installed, you want to know your manufacturer, who also engineered your AGVs, will offer training to your staff so should a problem arise, your can manage the issue internally.
+Training: When you’re AGV equipment has been installed, you want to know if your manufacturer, who also engineered your AGVs, will offer training to your staff so should a problem arise so that you can manage the issue internally.